 Thank you so much for your support of Athens Locally Grown, all of our growers, local food, and our rights to eat it.
 You all are part of what makes Athens such a great area in which to live.
 We’ll see you on Thursday at Ben’s Bikes at the corner of Pope and Broad Streets from 4:30 to 8pm!

 Other Area Farmers Markets

 The Athens Farmers Market is open on Saturdays at Bishop Park and Wednesday afternoons downtown at Creature Comforts.
 You can catch the news on their website.
-The West Broad Farmers Market from the Athens Land Trust is open Saturday mornings and Wednesdays from 11am-2pm in the atrium at St. Mary’s Hospital.
-They have a website too.
-The Comer Farmers’ Market is open for the season on Saturday mornings from 9am to noon.
+The West Broad Farmers Market is up and running, Saturdays from 9am to 1pm, and you can find out more here: http://www.athenslandtrust.org/west-broad-farmers-market/.
+The Oconee County Farms Market is open on Saturdays in Watkinsville.
+Their website is www.oconeefarmersmarket.org.
+The Comer Farmers’ Market is open on Saturday mornings from 9am to noon.
 Check www.facebook.com/comerfm for more information.
-The Oconee County Farmers Market is open on Saturdays in Watkinsville.
-Their website is www.oconeefarmersmarket.org.
-Washington, GA also has a lovely little Saturday market, running from 9-1.
+Washington, GA also has a lovely little Saturday market, running on Saturdays from 9-12.
+Folks to the east can check out the Hartwell Farmers Market, which starts bright and early on Saturday morning from 7am to noon, and Tuesday afternoons from noon to 4pm.
 You can learn all about them here: www.washingtonfarmersmkt.com.
 If you know of any other area markets operating, please let me know.